OleEichhorn/bitcoin-msvc/README.md

 # bitcoin-msvc
 Projects and procedures to build Bitcoin Core with MS Visual Studio

+1.0 - 7/2/15 - initial release for Bitcoin Core 0.10.2 with Visual Studio 2013
+1.1 - 11/6/15 - support for Bitcoin Core 0.12.1 with Visual Studio 2015 (includes OpenSSL 1.0.2d)

 There are three parts to this readme.
 The first part is a rant.
-Please feel free to skip :)  The second part is a cookbook for building Bitcoin Core with Microsoft Visual Studio 2013.
+Please feel free to skip :)  The second part is a cookbook for building Bitcoin Core with Microsoft Visual Studio.
 This Git repository includes the project files you'll need to do this.
 The third part talks about initializing the blockchain.

 rant